Will My Orthotics Fit in Normal Shoes?

 What Other Features Should a Compatible Shoe Have?

-- Enough depth: after removing the factory insole, there should be enough room for your orthotic plus your foot without feeling cramped across the top of the foot or toes.
+- Enough depth: after removing the factory insole, there should be room for your orthotic plus your foot without feeling cramped across the top of the foot or toes.

 Which Shoe Types Rarely Work With Orthotics?